jensbrak/pi-py/README.md

 2. A router with SSH access enabled OR an external IP providing site
 3. A linux system to run pippy from

+# Tested on / works on

+Works with Free DNS on my Raspian (Linux) and ASUS RT-AC86U.

+However any router with SSH-support should work, as long as you can deduce shell commands to get public IP.
+Moreover - any linux should work too and most likely any OS that can run Python and the Python libs used.

+Let me know if you try using it and I'll update it.
+I also have a Linux daemon version in the works too, if crontab is too low resolution for you.

 # Installation
 **NOTE: Make sure you understand the script somewhat before using it**